Best Keyboard for VALORANT

 Razer’s Huntsman series is their esports-focused line of keyboards, and this V3 Pro line seems to be a straight hit across multiple games.

 Since it’s a high-end esports keyboard, you can expect a lot of performance features.
 For the switches, the Huntsman Pro TKL features the Gen 2 optical switches, which are far more responsive than your usual mechanical switches.
-You can also adjust the actuation point of these switches from 0.1 to 4.0 mm, which makes this a lot more customizable than your traditional mechanical keyboard.
+Like with magnetic switches, you can also adjust the actuation point of these switches from 0.1 to 4.0 mm, which makes this a lot more customizable than your traditional mechanical keyboard.

 Razer Huntsman V3 Pro TKL